microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-app-grant-msgraph.md

 When you grant API permissions to a client app in Azure Active Directory (Azure AD), the permission grants are recorded as objects that can be accessed, updated, or deleted like your data.
 Using Microsoft Graph to directly create permission grants is a programmatic alternative to [interactive consent](/azure/active-directory/manage-apps/consent-and-permissions-overview) and can be useful for automation scenarios, bulk management, or other custom operations in your organization.

-In this guide, you'll learn how to grant and revoke app roles for an app using Microsoft Graph. **App roles**, also called *application permissions*, *app-only permissions*, or *direct access permissions*, allow an app to call an API with its own identity.
+In this guide, you'll learn how to grant and revoke app roles for an app using Microsoft Graph. **App roles**, also called *application permissions*, or *direct access permissions*, allow an app to call an API with its own identity.

 > [!CAUTION]
 > Be careful!
 Permissions granted programmatically are not subject to review or confirmation.
 They take effect immediately.